Food Allergy Research & Education: Research

-FARE has developed research infrastructure to support advances in the understanding, management, treatment and prevention of food allergy.
-Initiated in 2015 and expanded in 2020, the FARE Clinical Network is a coalition of academic, research, and clinical care centers specializing in food allergy.
-In 2021, 51 FARE Clinical Network centers conducted more than 45 food allergy clinical trials and treated 250,000 food allergy patients in 23 states and the District of Columbia.
-FARE has also established a food allergy patient registry as well as a biobank and biorepository and a data coordination center to support FARE Clinical Network research.
-These initiatives support the development of a centralized food allergy patient data platform to facilitate food allergy research breakthroughs worldwide.
+FARE has established research infrastructure intended to support the study, management, and prevention of food allergy.
+Initiated in 2015 and expanded in 2020, the FARE Clinical Network is a consortium of academic, research, and clinical care centers focused on food allergy.
+As of 2021, 51 FARE Clinical Network centers reported conducting more than 45 food allergy–related clinical trials and providing care to approximately 250,000 patients across 23 U.S. states and the District of Columbia.

+FARE has also developed a food allergy patient registry, as well as a biobank and biorepository, and a data coordination center to support research conducted within the FARE Clinical Network.